DaveThePianoDude/tegola/README.md

-database = "tegola"         # postgis database name (required) user = "tegola"             # postgis database user (required) password = ""               # postgis database password (required) srid = 3857                 # The default srid for this provider.
-Defaults to WebMercator (3857) (optional) max_connections = 50        # The max connections to maintain in the connection pool.
+database = "tegola"         # postgis database name (required) user = "tegola"             # postgis database user (required) password = ""               # postgis database password (required) srid = 3395                 # The default srid for this provider.
+Defaults to WorldMercator (3395) (optional) max_connections = 50        # The max connections to maintain in the connection pool.
 Default is 100. (optional) ssl_mode = "prefer"        # PostgreSQL SSL mode*.
 Default is "disable". (optional)

 	[[providers.layers]]
-	name = "landuse"                    # will be encoded as the layer name in the tile tablename = "gis.zoning_base_3857"  # sql or tablename are required geometry_fieldname = "geom"         # geom field. default is geom id_fieldname = "gid"                # geom id field. default is gid srid = 4326                         # the srid of table's geo data.
-Defaults to WebMercator (3857)
+	name = "landuse"                    # will be encoded as the layer name in the tile tablename = "gis.zoning_base_3395"  # sql or tablename are required geometry_fieldname = "geom"         # geom field. default is geom id_fieldname = "gid"                # geom id field. default is gid srid = 4326                         # the srid of table's geo data.
+Defaults to WorldMercator (3395)

 	[[providers.layers]]
-	name = "roads"                      # will be encoded as the layer name in the tile tablename = "gis.zoning_base_3857"  # sql or tablename are required geometry_fieldname = "geom"         # geom field. default is geom geometry_type = "linestring"        # geometry type. if not set, tables are inspected at startup to try and infer the gemetry type id_fieldname = "gid"                # geom id field. default is gid
+	name = "roads"                      # will be encoded as the layer name in the tile tablename = "gis.zoning_base_3395"  # sql or tablename are required geometry_fieldname = "geom"         # geom field. default is geom geometry_type = "linestring"        # geometry type. if not set, tables are inspected at startup to try and infer the gemetry type id_fieldname = "gid"                # geom id field. default is gid